Medical expert of the article

 ICD-10 code

-Epidemiology of West Nile fever
+Epidemiology of West Nile Fever

 What are the symptoms of West Nile fever?

-How is the West Nile fever diagnosed?
+How is West Nile fever diagnosed?

 What tests are needed?

-How is the West Nile fever treated?
+How is West Nile fever treated?

-How is the West Nile fever prevented?
+How is West Nile Fever prevented?